Table of Contents

 Increase MPG by Getting Rid of the Cargo on Your Roof

 Everybody is guilty of it.
 The last thing you want to do after vacation is spend the time to climb on top of your car and use tools to unscrew a big, bulky container that is going to go God-knows-where when you take it down.
-But this habit ends up costing us money in the end.
+But this habit ends up costing money in the end.

 Rooftop cargo carriers can reduce gas mileage by 6%-17% on the highway, while rear-mounted carriers come with about a 1%-5% mileage reduction on the highway.
 Cars are built with aerodynamics in mind, they are made to drive against the wind with as little resistance as possible.
-But when we drive with extra bulk around the car, it is less wind resistant.
+But when you drive with extra bulk around the car, it is less wind resistant.
 This force causes the car to use more fuel just to move forward.

 Lighten Your Travel Load and Save on Gas